Adding an extra item to every fifth order can drastically increase your profits. With access…

 Understanding a customer’s Share of Wallet is an essential metric for businesses to measure the proportion of their customers’ total spending that goes towards them.
 Companies calculate share of wallet in different ways, based on factors such as overall spend amount, product brand/category or geographical area.
 Getting accurate figures requires reliable sales management and analytics; however even estimations can give insight into your business positioning relative to competitors.

+In distribution, customer retention is king.
 Increasing customer loyalty and boosting repurchase rates increases your share of wallet.
 Cherry pickers – those customers who only buy one or two products from your business – present a challenge in maximizing your share of wallet.
 A great way to break down these barriers is by educating yourself on their needs:

 - what items are they currently buying off competitors?